Subhash Tamang becomes first player from Nepal to win All India amateur golf championships - www.lokmattimes.com

 The Nepal stalwart then won three holes in a row from the 24th and when he walked off the green on the 26th hole, he was 7-up with nine holes to go.
 He stretched that to 8-up on the 28th.
 It was all over for Rohit would need to win the remaining eight holes and Subhash was on song with every aspect of his game, and more so his putting.

-As the players halved the 29th hole, the match was over 9&7 in Tamang’s favour.
+As the players halved the 29th hole, the match was over 9 and 7 in Tamang's favour.

 Earlier in the stroke play team event, South Africa emerged winners with Altin Van Der Merwe and Jordan Clay Burnand leading the charge.
 The two South Africans lost out in the semi-finals, as Tamang beat Van der Merwe and Rohit eliminated Burnand.